blueprint-genetics/amiss/docs/paper/results.md

 # Results

 This section is arranged as follows.
-First we present results from the added-missingness simulations.
+First, we present results from the added-missingness simulations.
 We evaluate both the relation of downstream classifier performance and RMSE, and how increasing missingness percentage affects downstream classifier performance.
-Next, we present results from the repeated random sub-sampling cross-validation experiment, shedding light on robustness of imputation methods to dataset composition.
-Finally, we present results pertaining the main experiment, comparing the downstream classifier performances of imputation methods.
-Finally, we compare the imputation methods with respect to their running times.
+Next, we present results from the repeated random sub-sampling cross-validation experiment, shedding light on robustness of missingness handling methods to dataset composition.
+We then present results pertaining the main experiment, comparing the downstream classifier performances of missingness handling methods.
+Finally, we compare the missingness handling methods with respect to their running times.

 ## Simulation experiments

 ### RMSE

-We found that RMSE and classification performance as measured by MCC did not correlate in datasets with simulated additional missing values (see supplementary information).
+We found that RMSE and classification performance as measured by MCC did not correlate in datasets with simulated additional missing values (for plots of RMSE against MCC for each imputation method, see supplementary information).
 This is especially clear in the case of outlier imputation, where RMSE is--as expected--much higher than with any other method, while MCC was comparable to other methods.

 ### Missingness percentage